 Firefighters and other first responders deserve access to the fastest speeds on the internet, especially in times of crisis.
 Because when emergency personnel can’t communicate quickly and clearly, it puts people’s lives at risk.
 With strong net neutrality protections in place, what Verizon did could’ve been prevented.
 But since FCC Chairman (and former Verizon lawyer) Ajit Pai’s repeal, all the fire department could do was pay the company more money to get service restored.

-If you are a firefighter, EMT or other first responders, please sign this open letter calling on our elected officials in Congress to restore net neutrality.
+If you are a firefighter, EMT or other first responders, please sign this open letter calling on the Senate to swiftly confirm Gigi Sohn to the FCC so they can restore net neutrality and support first responders.

 Dear Legislators,

-We are first responders who support strong net neutrality protections.
-Every day we rely on a range of communications services made possible by the open Internet to help people during emergency situations ranging from automobile accidents to natural disasters.
+The FCC is responsible for ensuring that first responders can communicate reliably and effectively, particularly in emergencies.
+Every day we rely on a range of communications services that require an open Internet to help people during emergency situations ranging from automobile accidents to natural disasters.

+She has also been a fierce advocate for net neutrality and open internet protections.
 Access to reliable, high-quality broadband is essential for our work.
 We routinely place ourselves in dangerous situations to assist others and save lives.
-But since the Federal Communications Commission repealed net neutrality rules and other key protections in December 2017, the communication services we rely on to do our jobs are no longer meaningfully protected from being arbitrarily slowed, blocked, or otherwise degraded by Internet service providers.
+When the Federal Communications Commission repealed net neutrality rules and other key protections in December 2017, it put the communication services we rely on to do our jobs in danger of being arbitrarily slowed, blocked, or otherwise degraded by Internet service providers.

 Sincerely,